ampproject/amppackager/monitoring.md

 ### Mean vs percentiles

 In the example above all the 10000 requests were handled in 661 seconds, which means the mean (average) latency was 0.0661s.
-Note how this value is different from the median (0.023s).
+This value is ~3 times larger than the median.
+So which one more accurately represents the "typical" scenario?
+Why not look at mean instead of looking at percentiles?

 Median (0.5 percentile) is [more stable against outliers](https://en.wikipedia.org/wiki/Median) than mean, and therefore gives a better understanding of the typical response time.
 At the same time the 0.9 and 0.99 percentiles give you a good idea about the large outliers, i.e. abnormally slow response times.